ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_winui3/how-to-1.md

 * The second button will clear the ListBox.
 * The ListBox will display the time it takes to perform matrix multiplication.

-## Logic
+## Application Logic
 In this section, you will implement the application's logic.
 First, create two helper classes:

 1. **MatrixHelper**: This class implements matrix multiplication following the mathematical formula detailed on [Wikipedia](https://en.wikipedia.org/wiki/Matrix_multiplication).
 2. **PerformanceHelper**: This class provides functionality to measure code execution time.

-They will serve the same purpose as in the [Windows Forms learning path](/learning-paths/laptops-and-desktops/win_forms),  so their detailed description is omitted here.
+They will serve the same purpose as in the [Windows Forms learning path](/learning-paths/laptops-and-desktops/win_forms).

 Next, you will implement event handlers for the two buttons and additional code to programmatically control the window's appearance.